What time is Midsomer Murders on ITV?

 CONFIRMED: Two new episodes of Midsomer Murders, beforehand unseen within the UK, will air in January 2020.

-Episode 5 (Until Loss of life Do Us Half) will air on Monday sixth January 2020 at eight.30pm on ITV.
+Episode 5 (Until Dying Do Us Half) will air on Monday sixth January 2020 at eight.30pm on ITV.

 Episode 6 (Ship within the Clowns) will air on Tuesday 14th January 2020 at 8pm on ITV.

 These feature-length episodes full the six-part sequence.
-And if you happen to’re eager to observe them RIGHT NOW, each can be found to stream already on Britbox.
+And in case you’re eager to observe them RIGHT NOW, each can be found to stream already on Britbox.

 When did the earlier episodes air?

-Within the UK, Midsomer Murders sequence 20 started in March 2019 with episode one (The Ghost of Causton Abbey) and episode two (Loss of life of the Small Coppers)
+Within the UK, Midsomer Murders sequence 20 started in March 2019 with episode one (The Ghost of Causton Abbey) and episode two (Dying of the Small Coppers)

-This was adopted by episode three (Drawing Lifeless) in Might, and episode 4 (The Lions of Causton) in August.
+This was adopted by episode three (Drawing Useless) in Could, and episode 4 (The Lions of Causton) in August.

 Collection 20 has already aired internationally.